cmu-delphi/delphi-epidata/docs/api/twitter.md

 ## Overview
 {: .no_toc}

 This data source provides estimates of influenza activity derived from the content of public Twitter posts.
-The data was processed by HealthTweets.org using natural language processing (NLP) to classify tweets as flu-related, serving as a real-time indicator of public discussion about influenza.
+The data was processed by HealthTweets.org using natural language processing (NLP) to classify tweets as flu-related.

 General topics not specific to any particular endpoint are discussed in the [API overview](README.md).
 Such topics include:
 [contributing](README.md#contributing), [citing](README.md#citing), and
 [data licensing](README.md#data-licensing).

+{: .note}
+> **Note:** Restricted access: This endpoint requires authentication.

 ## Table of contents
 {: .no_toc .text-delta}